Danx3mer/Luffy-Yes-Appeals/README.md

-# Luffy-Yes-Appeals
+# Dank-appeals
-The appeals for my friend's discord server
+The appeals for me and my friends' discord server